nixn/php-util/README.md

 Arr::find($array, 'c', 3) // => ['k' => null, 'v' => null]
 ```

-The return value for the last two functions are well suited for array destruction and safety on searching:
+The return value for the last two functions is well suited for array destruction and safety on searching:
 ```php
 ['k' => $key, 'v' => $value] = Arr::find($array, 2, 'b');
 if ($key === null)